 SEPTEMBER: Board Meeting at one of the Fall Conferences

-How the Slate for Board of Directors is Chosen:
+How the Slate for Board of Directors is Selected:

 One term on the Board of Directors is 3 years, with the possibility of renewal for one additional consecutive terms.
 Every year, a slate of nominees to fill vacancies on the Board of Directors is proposed by the nominating committee at the Annual Membership Meeting during the APAP|NYC Conference in January.
 The nominating committee, headed by the Immediate Past President, directs the nomination process and ultimately determines the slate from nominees submitted by NAPAMA members.